-All the policies listed below have been put in place to enable the programme to run from 17 May 2021, once international travel restrictions are lifted.
-We would expect guidance to change significantly between now and July 2022, and will update our guidance regularly.
+All the policies listed below have been put in place to enable the programme to run from 17 May 2021, once international travel restrictions were lifted.
+We would expect guidance to change significantly between now and July 2023, and will update our guidance regularly.

-For 39 years we have prided ourselves on providing an exceptional experience for pupils and their families.
+For 41 years we have prided ourselves on providing an exceptional experience for students and their families.
 ISCA is a family-run business with an emphasis on personal communication.
 Our personal support begins the moment you make your first enquiry with us and continues until your child returns safely home.
 We guarantee to respond to emails within 24 hours, 7 days a week.

-To provide you with peace of mind, we have put together a package of measures and benefits when booking your 2022 programme with us.
+To provide you with peace of mind, we have put together a package of measures when booking your 2023 programme with us.
 The situation is dynamic in the UK, meaning guidance constantly evolves and changes in line with the scientific data.
 The guidance outlined here has been prepared so that we could deliver our programme within current social distancing requirements.

 The rural setting of our campus, combined with a focus on outdoor activities, minimises the risk of COVID-19 during our programme.